Creating A To Do List In WordPress

 Priority Labels

-This section lets you customize labels for highest (important), middle and lowest (low) priority items …
+This section lets you customize your labels for prioritizing highest, middle (normal) and lowest (low) items …

-Items given the highest (important) priority are shown in red and lowest priority items display in a lighter shade of grey …
+Items prioritized as “important” are shown in red in the lists and lowest priority items display in a lighter shade of grey …

 Show To-Do Item ID